Dakota Fanning To Star As Female Lead In New TNT Drama ‘The Alienist’

 According to Entertainment Weekly, The Alienist, which will be directed by Jakob Verbruggen, will make its debut “in late 2017.”
 Production is set to begin shortly in Budapest, according to Deadline.

 The Alienist will join shows such as The Last Ship, Good Behavior, and Animal Kingdom on TNT’s lineup of original shows.
-Will you be tuning in to TNT and watching Dakota Fanning, Daniel Bruhl, and Luke Evans star in The Alienist later this year?
+Will you be tuning in to TNT and watch Dakota Fanning, Daniel Bruhl, and Luke Evans star in The Alienist later this year?

 [Featured Image by Michael Kovac/Getty Images]